Long Grove dairy farmer says people aren’t buying milk anymore

 Jean Newell, a dairy farmer from Long Grove, Iowa has been in the dairy farming business for 65 years.

-He said fewer people are drinking cow's milk and more are starting to drink things like almond milk instead.
+He said fewer people are drinking cow's milk and more are starting to drink dairy substitutes like almond milk instead.

 Newell said it’s a tough spot to be in right now, but he won’t be in it for too much longer.